tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 It's been a lengthy programming session with a lot of new information.
 Let's recap what we've done:

 * We've created data structures to contain the data from the torrent file: `Torrent` and `Info`.
-We annotated them with serde attributes to handle the deserialization from bencoded format;
+We annotated them with Serde attributes to handle the deserialization from bencoded format;
-* We've explored how we can customize the deserialization process using a `Visitor` pattern built into serde.
+* We've explored how we can customize the deserialization process using a `Visitor` pattern built into Serde.
 We ended up not using it after all, but nonetheless it was a useful exercise in getting to know the mechanisms of deserialization;
 * We've created an internal helper type `InfoInternal` to do some custom work during deserialization: calculate SHA-1 hash of the `info` block and split `pieces` blob into individual piece hash values.

 This improvement reduced significantly the amount of code written by hand.
 Now I can delete my own implementation of parsing bencoded format.
-As a result, with the help from serde, all the work to read torrent files is accomplished by a [small piece of Rust code](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.11/src/torrent.rs).
+As a result, with the help from Serde, all the work to read torrent files is accomplished by a [small piece of Rust code](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.11/src/torrent.rs).

 Well done!